How long does it take to claim my Total and Permanent Disability (TPD) insurance benefits?

 - Contact the insurer to confirm they have everything they need to decide an outcome.

 - If your claim is rejected, follow the review process.

 Read more about claiming TPD benefits

 What will Delay my tPD claim?

 A skilled TPD insurance lawyer knows the type of proof insurers are seeking.
-The evidence that will make them approve your case on time.
+The evidence will make them approve your case on time.
 Contact our legal team for your free insurance claim review to access all your TPD entitlements faster.
 Call Now – 1300 873 252

 Factors that Affect the Time it Takes to Process a TPD Claim